junosuarez/promesa/README.md

 Promesa is ideal for making functions which are working with other promises as well as synchronous logic, for example precondition (guard) checking, authorization logic, etc. It assumes that any asynchronous values you're working with are already represented as Promises.

-If you need to create promises from other kinds of asynchronous control flow patterns, such as EventEmitters or callback continuations, consider using something like `Q.promise`
+If you need to create promises from other kinds of asynchronous control flow patterns, such as EventEmitters or callback continuations, consider using something like `bluebird`'s `Promise` constructor.

 ## api